ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 * `game` has an equal chance of being either `A Link to the Past` or `Timespinner` with a 10/20 chance for each.
 This is because each game has a weight of 10 and the total of all weights is 20.
 * `requires` is set to required release version 0.3.2 or higher.
-* `accessibility` is set to `none` which will set this seed to beatable only, so some locations and items may be completely inaccessible but the seed will still be completable.
+* `accessibility` is set to `minimal` which will set this seed to beatable only, so some locations and items may be completely inaccessible but the seed will still be completable.
-* `progression_balancing` is set on, giving it the default value, meaning we will likely receive important items earlier increasing the chance of having things to do.
+* `progression_balancing` is set on, giving it the default value, meaning we will likely receive important items earlier, increasing the chance of having things to do.
 * `A Link to the Past` defines a location for us to nest all the game options we would like to use for our game `A Link to the Past`.
 * `smallkey_shuffle` is an option for A Link to the Past which determines how dungeon small keys are shuffled.
 In this